Test of Written Spelling, Fourth Edition ~

 - Phonemic Awareness activities can be found here.
 Phonemic/Phonological Awareness

 - Teach Phonological Awareness areas in which there was an error rate of 50% or more if the standard score was 90 or lower.

 RAPID AUTOMATIC NAMING ~ This test, for students PK-2, measures the speed and accuracy in which the student is able to name a set of familiar stimuli.
 RAN tasks are highly predictive of decoding performance.
 Naming speed is hypothesized to reflect access and retrieval of phonological information from long-term memory and/or general processing speed.
 The importance of the ability to rapidly name numbers and letters is related to automaticity of word recognition, an essential concept in reading.
 This timed test is made up of Object and Color Naming for preschoolers, and Letter and Number Naming for kindergarten through 2nd graders.
 The student is shown a stimulus card displaying a grid of 36 randomly repeated stimuli.
-The ability to retrieve the names of things from one’s lexical store has been found to be related to reading ability among early readers.
-Along with phonological awareness, rapid automatic naming is a component of the “double-deficit hypothesis” which proposes that a deficit in either of these interferes with learning to read and that deficits in both produce and additive effect (p.
+The ability to retrieve the names of things from one's lexical store has been found to be related to reading ability among early readers.
+Along with phonological awareness, rapid automatic naming is a component of the "double-deficit hypothesis" which proposes that a deficit in either of these interferes with learning to read and that deficits in both produce an additive effect (p.
 72).
 This test takes 4 minutes.